awesome-release/nextcloud-postgres/README.md

 ## Verified to work in Release
-This project was derived from the apache-php project in [awesome-compose](https://github.com/docker/awesome-compose)
+This project was derived from the nextcloud-postgres project in [awesome-compose](https://github.com/docker/awesome-compose)

 No modifications were necessary for this project to run within Release.